Home / Compare Electricity & Ga… / Guide to sustainable bui…

 In short, it must have a minimal impact on the environment throughout its lifecycle.

-For most of human history, these sustainable house materials have been used to construct homes and continue to be an option for new builds today.
+For most of human history, these sustainable house materials have been used in construction projects for homes and commercial buildings and continue to be an option for new builds today.

 |